Lottoland: Customers and turnover

 Lottoland's growth in sales of 820 percent between 2012 and 2015 enabled it to be placed at number 128 in the Financial Times FT1000 report on the fastest-growing companies in Europe.

 Acquisitions and investments

 Lottoland took over the German lottery portal Lottohelden at the end of 2015.
 The company had shares in Jumbo Interactive, an online provider of lottery tickets listed on the Australian Securities Exchange, but sold them in July 2017, two months after their purchase.
 The company has shares in LottoGopher, a provider of lottery tickets from Los Angeles listed on the Canadian Stock Exchange.

 In May 2018, the company acquired the majority share of Giochi24.

 Criticism

-The business model of Lottoland has been criticised because it takes away money from good causes and charities: many lotteries such as the British National Lottery give a sizeable percentage of ticket prices to charity, while secondary lotteries such as Lottoland do not.
+The business model of Lottoland has been criticised for taking away money from good causes and charities: many lotteries such as the British National Lottery give a sizeable percentage of ticket prices to charity, while secondary lotteries such as Lottoland do not.